Skip to Main Content

 Returning Books

-Courtesy notices are sent seven (7) days prior to the item coming due.
+Courtesy notices are sent seven (7) days prior to the item coming due for items with a loan period of 30 days or more.
 Only one courtesy (reminder) notice is sent.
 If the item(s) are not returned or renewed by the due date, an overdue notice will follow.
+Borrowers must take note of the due dates for all items checked out and renew or return them on time.

 Suspension of Borrowing Privileges